MicrosoftDocs/azure-docs/articles/batch/batch-app-pkg.md

 ![List applications][3]

-The Applications blade displays the following information for the applications in your Batch account:
+The Applications blade displays the ID of each application in your account, as well as the following properties:

 * **Packages** - The number of versions associated with this application.
 * **Default Version** – If no version is specified for a pool's application, this version will be installed.